 Example (let.chpl).
 Let expressions are useful for defining variables in the context of an expression.
-In the code the value determined by ab is computed and converted to type real if it is not already a real.
+In the code let x: real = ab, y = xx in 1/y the value determined by $a \star b$ is computed and converted to type real if it is not already a real.
 The square of the real is then stored in y and the result of the expression is the reciprocal of that value.